Ephraim Webster: Settler and trader

 In 1786, at age 24, he arrived in Onondaga Hollow to make trade with the Onondagas.
 Webster eventually became the first white person to permanently settle in what later became Onondaga County.

 He built a trading post on a bank of Onondaga Creek, close to Onondaga Lake.
-According to his father, he became accostumed to Indian traditions and made a career off of trading them rum and ammunition."
+According to his father, he became accustomed to Indian traditions and made a career off of trading them rum and ammunition."

 Webster was married to an Onondaga woman named "One-Eyed Nancy" late 1780s, named so because of how she was blinded by smallpox.
 They later had a son.

 Although he had the trading post on the south shore of Onondaga Lake, Webster was afraid of getting swamp fever, so moved inland to Onondaga Hollow in 1788 and established Onondaga County's first permanent settlement.

 In the spring of 1788, Webster used his influence with the Onondagas to get their consent to bring Major Asa Danforth from Montgomery County to Onondaga.
 Danforth was the second white man to settle in the area.
 While on a hunting trip in Montgomery County, Webster slept in the barn of Danforth in Johnstown, New York.
 Webster's praise of Onondaga that Danforth's family and Comfort Tyler emigrated to the county and erected a home in the county.